Emergency Intercom Repairs Melbourne

 TemporaryWe wire a direct bypass across the door release relay so the electric strike or mag lock can be triggered manually — restoring physical entry without the intercom button.
 Used when the intercom control board has failed but the door hardware is intact.

 Limitation: Removes electronic access control — door can be opened without intercom authorisation.
-Suitable for short-term use only with appropriate supervision.
+Suitable only with appropriate supervision.

 PSU Substitution

-TemporaryIf the intercom’s power supply has failed but the control board is intact, we can connect a compatible temporary PSU to restore power to the system — bringing the intercom back online while a replacement PSU is sourced.
+TemporaryIf the intercom’s power supply has failed but the control board is intact, we can connect a compatible temporary PSU to restore power to the system while a replacement PSU is sourced.

 Limitation: Temporary PSU may not support all system functions at full capacity.
-We advise on any reduced functionality before leaving.
+We advise on any reduced functionality during handover.

 Handset Substitution